braze-inc/braze-docs/_docs/_contributing/yaml_front_matter/metadata.md

 ### Hide heading from table of contents

-The `toc_headers` key is used specify which heading levels to display in the in-page table of contents (TOC).
-Any heading level not listed will be hidden from the TOC.
-Keep in mind, `toc_headers` cannot be used to hide a specific heading from the TOC&#8212;it will always hide _all_ headers for any heading level not listed.
+By default, the table of contents (TOC) displays all heading levels.
+To show only specific heading levels, use the `toc_headers` key to explicitly list the desired levels.
+Any heading levels not listed will be hidden from the TOC.

 This key accepts the following string values: